Do forecasts of bankruptcy cause bankruptcy? A machine learning sensitivity analysis: The bivariate probit model with endogenous predictor

 Having presumed a particular parametric model for the distribution of the data $(G,B)$ (conditional on covariates $\mathbf{x}$), we would like additional license for the interpretation that $\rho$ captures the contribution of auditor's additional information on bankruptcy likelihood while $\gamma$ captures the contribution of inducement effects on bankruptcy likelihood.
 To justify this interpretation, we turn to the causal analysis framework of \cite{pearl-2000}.
 Recall that in Pearl's framework, the inducement effect would be written as

 where $\text{do}(G=1)$ denotes the intervention of issuing a going concern, irrespective of the stochastic data generating process.
 Denote by $U$ the auditor's additional information.
-Suppressing the covariates $\mathbf{x}$, the relationship between $G$ and $B$ can be expressed using the causal diagram depicted in Figure~\ref{causaldiag}.
+Suppressing the covariates $\mathbf{x}$, the relationship between $G$ and $B$ can be expressed using the causal diagram depicted in \autoref{causaldiag}.

 This diagram asserts several causal assumptions.
 First, the issuance of a going concern does not cause the existence of auditor's additional information: there is no arrow running from $G$ to $U$.
 Second, bankruptcies cannot cause going concerns: there is no arrow running from $B$ to $G$.
 Similarly, bankruptcies do not cause the creation of auditor's additional information for predicting bankruptcy: there is no arrow from $B$ to $U$.
-All of these assumptions follow straightforwardly from a temporal ordering---auditor's first procure information concerning bankruptcy propensity ($U$), they then issue going concern opinions ($G$) and then firms either go bankrupt or not ($B$).
-Because $U$ disconnects alternative routes from $B$ to $G$ and no directed path exists from $G$ to $U$, $U$ is said to satisfy the back-door criterion \cite{pearl-2000}, and we can compute $\mbox{Pr}(B = 1 \mid \mathbf{x}, \text{do}(G = 1))$ via the expression:
+All of these assumptions follow straightforwardly from a temporal ordering---auditors first procure information concerning bankruptcy propensity ($U$), they then issue going concern opinions ($G$), and then firms either go bankrupt or not ($B$).